It should be about your needs

 - Value driven leading/ managing requires extending your horizon of focus

 - How this is working out for me

 - Building blocks for copy, improve and paste into your “way of working”

 The challenge – from “doing the right stuff” to “value creation”

-Actually, there are many definitions of what is Value.
-I prefer to use one which can be calculated and is therefore tangible (Porter).
+There are many definitions of what is Value.
+I prefer to use one which can be calculated and is therefore tangible.
 For me, it is about the Outcome and Impacts you create divided by the Cost of achieving this Outcome and Impact.
 My line of thinking on the concept of Value creating is as follows:

 It is applicable for organizations, but I use it also for personal life.

 - The outcome for an organization could be market share/ shareholder value etc… For a public organization in Healthcare, “time of healing” in a hospital bed, number of side effects.
 For a media company viewing figures and market share.
 For a personal outcome, this could be the next promotion, appraisal rating, more time available for family, etc.

 - Impact for organizations could be a contribution to climate change (footprint) / brand awareness.
 For a public organization in Healthcare could this be quality of life, the experience of patiënt in recovery, time of returning to work again?
 For a media company, could this be how much viewers have changed their view on global warming etc. Personally could be more time for hobbies, being a better dad, doing a study, etc.